JADE-V-V/JADE/docs/source/usage/configuration.rst

     this is used to specify the number of tasks.

 MPI tasks
-    Specifies the number of mpi tasks to use with OpenMPI. **If the user is running in the command line this should be set equal to 1.**
+    Specifies the number of MPI tasks to use with OpenMPI.

 MCNP executable prefix
     This is the command which is used to launch parallel jobs and prepends your executable.
 The most common example of